NODDZY/visual-npc-dialogue/README.md

 Detailed instructions on how to achieve this can be found on the [RuneLite wiki](https://github.com/runelite/runelite/wiki/Information-about-the-Plugin-Hub).

 ## Configuration
-Plugin settings are found in the RuneLite Configuration menu.
+Plugin settings are found in the RuneLite plugin configuration panel.

 | Option                   | Description                                                   |
 |--------------------------|---------------------------------------------------------------|